duncanam/rhoReactingCentralFoam/README.md

 # rhoReactingCentralFoam
-An OpenFOAM solver that combines rhoCentralFoam and rhoReactingFoam for detonation modeling.
+An OpenFOAM solver that combines rhoCentralFoam and rhoReactingFoam for high-speed reactive flows.
+Tested extensively for ability to model detonations.

 ---

-This solver was originally created by Caelan Lapointe.
+This solver was originally created by Caelan Lapointe at the University of Colorado Boulder.

-**Note: this solver has gotten a few stars, so I should probably update this here and state that it is a work in progress and I won't get examples and usage up for a little while as it progresses and changes throughout my thesis work (Caelan is usually the one making the changes).
-I'll probably get docs up and running within a few months.**

 ---

+## Example Usage
+Look in the example directory for an example of a detonation being modeled, with adaptive meshing (AMR), adaptive time stepping tracking both central and acoustic time stepping (see `controlDict`), and parallelized with MPI.

+Additionally, an [MS Aerospace engineering thesis](https://github.com/duncanam/thesis) with example detonation runs for static and adaptive meshing can be found [here.](https://github.com/duncanam/thesis/tree/master/sim/analysis)

+---
+## Notes

+Feel free to create pull requests with questions or concerns.
+While I am not the primary author, I have rigorously tested this solver for detonation modeling for my master's degree work.
+I may be able to assist with usage or point you towards someone who can help.